 Kaye Foster has served as a member of our board of directors since December 2014.
-Ms. Foster has more than 25 years of experience in human resources in the pharmaceutical industry and is the former senior vice president, global human resources at Onyx Pharmaceuticals, Inc., an Amgen subsidiary and a biopharmaceutical company.
+Ms. Foster has more than 25 years of experience in human resources in the pharmaceutical industry and is the former senior vice president, global human resources at Onyx Pharmaceuticals, Inc., an Amgen, Inc. subsidiary and a biopharmaceutical company.
 At Onyx, which was acquired by Amgen in 2013, she led all aspects of human resources for U.S. and global operations.
-Prior to joining Onyx, Ms. Foster was global vice president of human resources and an executive committee member at Johnson and Johnson, a publicly-traded healthcare company, from 2003 to 2010.
+Prior to joining Onyx, Ms. Foster was global vice president of human resources and an executive committee member at Johnson and Johnson Corporation, a publicly-traded healthcare company, from 2003 to 2010.
 Before Johnson and Johnson, Ms. Foster held several senior human resources executive positions with Pfizer Inc., a publicly-traded pharmaceuticals company, supporting its pharmaceuticals businesses in Japan, Asia, Africa, Middle East and Latin America and, notably, led the integration of both the Wamer-Lambert and Pharmacia mergers for these regions.
 Prior to that, she gained 10 years of operational experience within The Yellow Pages.
 She currently serves on the board of directors of Stanford Health Care, a hospital and healthcare system, and also serves on the boards of Spelman College, Glide Memorial Church and Girls for a Change.
-She earned her undergraduate degree at Baruch College of the City University of New York and received her MBA from Columbia University, Graduate School of Business.
+She earned her undergraduate degree at Baruch College of the City University of New York and received her M.B.A. from Columbia University, Graduate School of Business.
 We believe Ms. Foster's qualifications to serve on our board of directors include her extensive experience as an executive in the pharmaceuticals industry.

 Maykin Ho, Ph.D. has served as a member of our board of directors since June 2015.
 Dr. Ho has more than 30 years of experience in the healthcare and finance industries.
-She is a retired partner of the Goldman

-Sachs Group where she served as senior biotechnology analyst, co-head of healthcare for global investment research and advisory director for healthcare investment banking.
-Previously, Dr. Ho held various managerial positions in licensing, strategic planning, marketing and research at DuPont-Merck Pharmaceuticals and DuPont de Nemours & Company.
+Dr. Ho has been a venture partner at Qiming Venture Partners, a venture capital firm in China and Hong Kong, since July 2015.
+From July 1992 to February 2015, she held various positions at Goldman Sachs, a global investment bank, including: from 2010 to 2015, she served as advisory director of global healthcare investment banking; from 2002 to 2010, she served as partner and co-head of healthcare investment research; and from 1992 to 2010 she served as senior biotechnology research analyst.
+Previously, Dr. Ho held various managerial positions in licensing, strategic planning, marketing and research at DuPont-Merck Pharmaceuticals and DuPont de Nemours & Company, a global pharmaceutical company.
 She is a member of the board of directors and chair of the audit committee for the Aaron Diamond AIDS Research Center, a non-profit organization in New York, and serves on the board of directors of PAREXEL International, a publicly-traded multinational life sciences consulting firm.
 She also served on the investment committee of the Society of Neuroscience.
 Dr. Ho was a postdoctoral fellow at the pathology department of Harvard Medical School and a graduate of the Advanced Management Program at The Fuqua School of Business, Duke University.
 She received a Ph.D. in microbiology and immunology and a B.S. from the State University of New York, Downstate Medical Center.
 We believe Dr. Ho is qualified to serve on our board of directors due to her extensive experience in healthcare investment banking.